16241 North Florida Avenue,

 Retirement planning involves an analysis of the various choices you can make today to help provide for your financial future.
-To make appropriate choices, you may need to predict--as well as you can--your future economic circumstances.
+To make appropriate choices, you may need to predict your future economic circumstances as well as you can.
 You'll also need to establish your post-retirement goals.
-When you've determined how much of an income stream you may require in the future, you can be in a better position to make wiser choices now about income, saving, investments, and employer-sponsored or other retirement plans.
+When you've determined how much of an income stream you may require in the future, you can be in a better position to make wiser choices about income, saving, investments, and employer-sponsored or other retirement plans.

 Cartoons by Randy Glasbergen, displayed with special permission from glasbergen.com

-To determine your retirement income needs, you'll want to evaluate your present circumstances--your income, your expenses, your assets, and your debts.
+You'll want to evaluate your present circumstances, income, expenses, assets, and debts to determine your retirement income needs.
 Next, you'll need to think about your future circumstances.
-There are four main sources for your retirement income: Social Security, pensions or other retirement vehicles, your investment portfolio, and savings.
-If you predict that your current income will not provide you with your desired retirement lifestyle, there are certain steps you can take now to help change your circumstances.
+Your retirement income has four primary sources: Social Security, pensions or other retirement vehicles, your investment portfolio, and savings.
+If you predict that your current income will not provide you with your desired retirement lifestyle, there are specific steps you can take now to help change your circumstances.

-You'll want to think about your future sources of income, but also about where you'll live.
-Will you continue to live in your current home, for instance, or will you move to a condominium or retirement community?
-And if your employer typically provides early retirement packages to its employees, you'll need to know how to evaluate such packages from a number of perspectives.
+You'll want to consider your future income sources and where you'll live.
+For instance, will you continue to live in your current home or move to a condominium or retirement community?
+And if your employer typically provides early retirement packages to its employees, you'll need to know how to evaluate them from several perspectives.

 Learning how to save for retirement is imperative.
-There are a number of retirement vehicles available, including traditional and Roth IRAs, employer-sponsored retirement plans, nonqualified deferred compensation plans, stock plans, and commercial annuities.
+Several retirement vehicles are available, including traditional and Roth IRAs, employer-sponsored retirement plans, nonqualified deferred compensation plans, stock plans, and commercial annuities.
 Proper retirement planning requires an understanding of the workings of these tools.

 In addition, your personal investment planning can help you on the road toward your retirement goals.
 The sooner you start, the longer you'll have to accumulate funds for retirement.

 You'll want to understand the taxation of your retirement and investment vehicles.
 This is especially important since the enactment of the Jobs and Growth Tax Relief Reconciliation Act of 2003 (2003 Tax Act).
-The 2003 Tax Act reduced the capital gains tax rates and the tax rates of certain dividends, making the decision to allocate assets inside or outside a retirement plan more crucial.
+The 2003 Tax Act reduced the capital gains tax rates and the tax rates of certain dividends, deciding to allocate assets inside or outside a retirement plan more crucial.

 Finally, you may want to learn strategies for handling the competing demands of educating your children and retiring.

-Effective retirement planning involves not only an awareness of the types of savings vehicles available, but also an understanding of taking distributions from these vehicles.
-In particular, you should be familiar with the income tax ramifications of distributions (including a possible 10 percent premature distribution penalty tax for distributions made prior to age 59½).
-You may be interested in knowing whether you can borrow money from your retirement plan, whether it is better to receive your retirement money in one lump sum or in monthly checks, and whether you can roll your retirement plan balance into an IRA.
+Effective retirement planning involves an awareness of the types of savings vehicles available and an understanding of taking distributions from these vehicles.
+In particular, you should be familiar with the income tax ramifications of distributions (including a possible 10 percent premature distribution penalty tax for distributions made before age 59½).
+You may be interested in knowing whether you can borrow money from your retirement plan, whether it is better to receive your retirement money in one lump sum or monthly checks, and whether you can roll your retirement plan balance into an IRA.

-A number of additional retirement planning tools are often available for executives, such as nonqualified deferred compensation plans offered by employers to their key employees.
+Several additional retirement planning tools are often available for executives, such as nonqualified deferred compensation plans offered by employers to their key employees.
 If you're an executive, you should realize that nonqualified plans and stock plans can be valuable tools for retirement planning.
-You should understand the mechanics of the special benefits afforded by your employer, including the tax implications for you.
+It would be best if you understood the mechanics of the special benefits afforded by your employer, including the tax implications for you.

 How do Social Security and other government benefits programs impact retirement planning?

-If you're planning for retirement, you should also consider the Social Security income (if any) you'll be receiving in the future.
-In fact, it is possible for you to estimate your Social Security benefits ahead of time.
+If you're planning for retirement, you should also consider the Social Security income (if any) you'll receive in the future.
+You can estimate your Social Security benefits ahead of time.
 You may want to check your Social Security record periodically to ensure that you have met the eligibility requirements and that your information is accurate and complete.

-You'll also want to become familiar with ways to optimize your Social Security benefits and minimize their taxation.
-The timing of your receipt of benefits can be important, as can the impact of post-retirement employment.
+You'll also want to learn ways to optimize your Social Security benefits and minimize their taxation.
+The timing of your receipt of benefits can be significant, as can the impact of post-retirement employment.

 Other governmental programs should also be considered when planning for retirement.
 In particular, you should review the topics of Medicare and Medicaid.
-You should know what Medicare does and does not cover and what other health care options are available to you.
+You should know what Medicare does and does not cover and what other healthcare options are available.
 How expensive are these governmental and supplemental health programs?
 What are the eligibility requirements?
-Medicaid planning can be particularly important for people of modest means.
+Medicaid planning can be essential for people of modest means.
 You should know the Medicaid eligibility requirements, the penalties for transferring assets inappropriately, and the various strategies available for protecting assets.
 In addition, you should become familiar with the specific methods of protecting your personal residence and the extent to which your state can impose liens on your property and pursue recovery remedies after your death.
-If you are planning for your post-retirement years, you should also gain some familiarity with long-term care insurance, nursing homes, retirement communities, assisted living, and other housing options for elders.
+Suppose you are planning for your post-retirement years.
+In that case, you should also gain some familiarity with long-term care insurance, nursing homes, retirement communities, assisted living, and other housing options for elders.
 For information on all of the above, see Health Care in Retirement.

 If you work for the federal government, a state government, a railroad, or if you are in the military, your retirement benefits may be subject to special rules.
 You should know how your retirement plan works, what distribution rules apply, how your survivors can benefit, how your plan may be integrated with Social Security, and what tax rules apply.